Overview

 The Audit Log displays all actions taken within Accelerator.
 The type of actions that a User can take within Accelerator.
 This is another reason why it is important for each operator within Accelerator to have a unique User.

-Click on the links within the Message column to view the item in the log.
+Click on the links within the Message

 System Configuration